sixtycat/SLAM/2D-SLAM/Readme.txt

 	project requirements.

 Project2 (msprinter).pdf:
-	the final report for the project.
+	the final report for the programming project.

 *.mp4:
 	SLAM results visualized in slides.